1981–82 Notre Dame Fighting Irish men's basketball team

 The 1981–82 Notre Dame Fighting Irish men's basketball team represented the University of Notre Dame during the 1981–82 NCAA Division I men's basketball season.
-The team was coached by Digger Phelps and was ranked in the Associated Press poll for the entirety of the season.
+The team was coached by Digger Phelps.
 The Fighting Irish finished the regular season with a record of 10–17.

 Guard Mike Mitchell was the team's captain and leading scorer, averaging 6.4 points per game.